 Certain ares in the Saatchi Gallery are specifically geared towards introducing a younger audience of artists and enthusiasts to contemporary art.
 It’s not as busy as other London galleries so the kids can easily sit on the floor (bring your own pencil and paper) and try their hand at copying some of the art on display.

 Exhibition Road, Kensington, London SW7 2DD

-Attracting over 3 million visits a year, it’s never not busy here but it’s worth a visit – it’s one of the best science museums in the world with plenty of activities to keep the kids busy.
-The new Robots exhibition is amazing.
+Attracting over 3 million people a year, it’s never not busy here but it’s worth a visit – it’s one of the best science museums in the world with plenty of activities to keep the kids busy.
+Pretty much every exhibition is amazing.

 Tate Britain - Millbank, Westminster, London SW1P 4RG